yGazhala/calculator-js/README.md

 ## calculator-js

 This is a browser calculator with basic arithmetic operations.
-It is developed in native JavaScript without using the `eval()` method.
+It is developed with native JavaScript without using the `eval()` method.
 The application was designed by using the Command pattern.
 As a result, it is not difficult to develop this basic version by adding new features.

 [Demo: http://ygazhala.github.io/calculator-js](http://ygazhala.github.io/calculator-js)